Koops0/TekkenAIPublic/README.md

 From the 31 videos, I seperated them into 3 datasets: train, valid and test.
 I then created a Python script using OpenCV where I split the dataset into separate frames.
 The amount of frames were 3145 for Training, 963 for Validation and 496 for Testing.
 This took a couple of hours.

 ## Part 4: Object Detection and Roboflow
 I then uploaded the images on [Roboflow](https://universe.roboflow.com/), where I create bounding boxes for objects, including enemies, players, their health, blocks and hits.
-Currently I'm 5% finished with the Training dataset (90% in Total) and I expect object detection for all three datasets to be done in a couple of days.
+Currently I'm 5% finished with the Testing dataset (90% in Total) and I expect object detection for all three datasets to be done in a couple of days.
 This will probably be the longest part.